palomachain/paloma-docs/docs/src/guide/node-management/full-node/build-paloma-core.md

 :::tip

-If the `Palomad: command not found` error message is returned, confirm that the Go binary path is correctly configured by running the following command:
+If the `palomad: command not found` error message is returned, confirm that the Go binary path is correctly configured by running the following command:

 ```bash